coderSagnikDS/App-Recommendation-Service/README.md

-# Google Play Review Sentiment Analyzer
+# App Recommendation Web App

 A web-based application that fetches real user reviews from any Google Play Store app and analyzes them using a transformer-based sentiment analysis model from Hugging Face.